kohler/hotcrp/devel/apidoc/documents.md

 parameters, which define the submission ID, submission field, and attachment name.

-The `hash` and `docid` parameters let administrators and authors select a specific version of a document. `hash` selects a document by hash, and `docid` by internal document ID.
+The `hash` and `docid` parameters select a specific version of a document.
+`hash` selects a document by hash, and `docid` by internal document ID.
 Responses to requests with `hash` or `docid` are usually cacheable.
+Only administrators and authors can select specific document versions.

 Successful requests (HTTP status code 200) return the requested document as the response, without any JSON wrapper.
 Find the document’s MIME type using the